matrix-nio/matrix-nio/doc/examples.rst

 will trust, and getting them into nio is the manual part here.
 In another example we'll document automatic emoji verification.

-By design, this is a **minimal possible demo** of working encryption and verification.
-It is not a working chatbot and you will have to adjust the design so that you accept messages as they come in, sync forever, receive room invites, or anything else you'd like your bot to do.
 It may look long at first but much of the program is actually documentation explaining how it works.
-If you have questions about the example, please don't hesitate to ask them on `#nio:matrix.org <https://matrix.to/#/!JiiOHXrIUCtcOJsZCa:matrix.org?via=matrix.org&via=maunium.net&via=t2l.io>`_.
+If you have questions about the example, please don't hesitate to ask them on
+`#nio:matrix.org <https://matrix.to/#/!JiiOHXrIUCtcOJsZCa:matrix.org?via=matrix.org&via=maunium.net&via=t2l.io>`_.

 If you are stuck, it may be useful to read this primer from Matrix.org on implementing end-to-end encryption: https://matrix.org/docs/guides/end-to-end-encryption-implementation-guide

+To delete the store, or clear the trusted devices, simply remove "nio_store" in the working directory as well as "manual_encrypted_verify.json".
+Then the example script will log in (with a new session ID) and generate new keys.

 .. literalinclude:: ../examples/manual_encrypted_verify.py
     :language: python